Blooshysaur/Blooshysaur/README.md

  🔴 Purpose of my github page:

-archive stuff i made related to programming unless i am in a mildly big project for some reason. in which it will actually serve real purposes
+archive stuff i made related to programming in some way or another

 yea thats it

  🔵 what can you find here

 oneshots (e.g: sm64coop mods)
-and old/abandoned projets
+old/abandoned projets

 <!---
 Blooshysaur/Blooshysaur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.